 The Explorer series was awarded the ‘Millennium Products’ accolade by the Design Council on 2 April 1998, in recognition of its innovation and that it enabled “many more people to discover and enjoy Britain’s natural and cultural environment.”
 Ordnance Survey used the ‘Millennium Products’ logo on the covers of the Explorer series from late 1998 to mid 2001.
 (Figure 9)

 As the start of the new millennium approached, Ordnance Survey decided to ‘cash in’ on the hype.
 The Greenwich Meridian (0° longitude) was seen as the focus for celebrations, being the point from which global longitude and time of day is measured.
-Between January and July 1999, the 17 Explorer sheets which the Greenwich Meridian crossed were published with the addition of a thick green line across the map face representing the line of 0° longitude.
+Between January and July 1999, the seventeen Explorer sheets crossed by the Greenwich Meridian were published with the addition of a thick green line across the map face representing the line of 0° longitude.
 The covers of the maps indicated this by way of a green flash with the words “Showing the Greenwich Meridian”.
 (Figure 10).
 For details of the sheets involved, see the themed category page here.

-In time it was realised that having two separate 1:25 000 series covering Great Britain was not an ideal situation; some customers were confused as to which map they required.
-In 2002, therefore, the Outdoor Leisure series was subsumed into the Explorer series.
-The resulting 33 ‘Explorer OL’ sheets carry their original numbers from the Outdoor Leisure series, with an ‘OL’ prefix.
+While the 1:25 000 Outdoor Leisure series had existed quite happily in its own right for three decades, in time it was realised that having two separate 1:25 000 series covering Great Britain was not an ideal situation.
+The decision was taken, therefore, that the Outdoor Leisure maps should become part of the Explorer series.
+The resulting 33 ‘Explorer OL’ sheets - first published on 4 March 2002 - carry their original numbers from the Outdoor Leisure series but with an ‘OL’ prefix.
 (Figure 11).
-For a couple of years following the change, a yellow flash on the front cover of the Explorer OL maps explained that they were formerly Outdoor Leisure sheets.
-A similar explanatory note was also to be found on the rear-cover sheet indexes of some Explorer and Explorer OL maps whose indexes showed ‘OL’ sheets.
+All the sheets in the ‘OL’ range of Explorer maps are double-sided, covering an area of up to 1,300km² each and appearing in the regular 240mm (c.
+9½in) tall cover.
+This increased to 177 the number of double-sided sheets in the Explorer series overall.
+For a couple of years following the amalgamation of the Explorer and Outdoor Leisure series, a yellow flash on the front cover of the Explorer OL maps explained that they were formerly Outdoor Leisure sheets.
+A similar explanatory note was also to be found on the rear-cover sheet indexes of some Explorer maps.

 Figure 12 (click to enlarge)